sandraattar/Code-Wars/readme.md

 ## Predict Age
 -My grandfather always predicted how old people would get, and right before he passed away he revealed his secret!

 -In honor of my grandfather's memory we will write a function using his formula!

 -Take a list of ages when each of your great-grandparent died.

 -Multiply each number by itself.

 -Add them all together.

 -Divide by two.

+## Sum of Odd Numbers
+-Given the triangle of consecutive odd numbers:

+             1
+          3     5
+       7     9    11
+   13    15    17    19
+21    23    25    27    29
+...

+-Calculate the row sums of this triangle from the row index (starting at index 1)